Cristianasp/cristianasp.github.io/README.md

 # cristianasp.github.io

-## My blog about my projects and experiences. 🤓
+## A blog about my projects and experiences. 🤓

 ### From a human 🤗 to other humans. 🤗